MIC-DKFZ/nnUNet/readme.md

 nnU-Net requires a GPU!
 For inference, the GPU should have 4 GB of VRAM.
 For training nnU-Net models the GPU should have at least 10 GB (popular non-datacenter options are the RTX 2080ti, RTX 3080 or RTX 3090).

-For training, we recommend a strong CPU to go along with the GPU.
-At least 6 CPU cores (12 threads) are recommended.
+For training, we recommend a strong CPU to go along with the GPU with at least 6 CPU cores (12 threads).
 CPU requirements are mostly related to data augmentation and scale with the number of input channels.
 They are thus higher for datasets like BraTS which use 4 image modalities and lower for datasets like LiTS which only uses CT images.

-We very strongly recommend you install nnU-Net in a virtual environment.
+We strongly recommend you install nnU-Net in a virtual environment.
 [Here is a quick how-to for Ubuntu.](https://linoxide.com/linux-how-to/setup-python-virtual-environment-ubuntu/) If you choose to compile pytorch from source, you will need to use conda instead of pip.
 In that case, please set the environment variable OMP_NUM_THREADS=1 (preferably in your bashrc using `export OMP_NUM_THREADS=1`).
 This is important!